 Morgan Thomas began teaching at the age of 16, starting out as an assistant to Dave Banner, head teacher and owner of Hot Rock Productions.
 After a few years of apprenticeship and training, he moved on to become a full-time guitar teacher at Bravo Arts Academy, in Ogden Utah.
 During his time at Bravo, he taught over 100 students of all ages, skill levels, and personality types.
 He became the head teacher and manager of the guitar department, organized recitals, and wrote the guitar curriculum for the school.
 After 5 years of teaching full-time at Bravo, Morgan moved on to start his own guitar teaching business.
 Since then, he has been teaching at multiple locations in Ogden, Layton, and the Morgan Valley.
 He currently teaches lessons at the Scotsman Center in Mountain Green, and at On Chord Academy in Layton.
 In addition to his experience teaching, Morgan has also been performing music consistently throughout the state of Utah and the Northwest for over 6 years, both as a solo act, and with bands such as the Highway Thieves, Emerall Pool, Brooke Macintosh, and Caleb and the Canvas.
 He has written and recorded 3 solo albums, and 3 albums with various other bands.
 His style ranges from folk, rock and blues, to jazz and classical.

 Tuition for guitar lessons will be $85 per month for 4 half an hour lessons.
 Payment methods may include: Paypal, Check, or Cash.
-Tuition is due at the first lesson of each month.
-An email reminder will be sent out the last week of each month.
+Tuition is due the first week of every month, and an invoice will be sent out after the first lesson.

 Make-up lessons can be scheduled for absent students, provided they give prior notice.
 Refunds will not be given for absent students.
 If Morgan is ever unable to make it to a lesson, a make-up lesson will be scheduled, or payment for that month will be adjusted accordingly.